RPC with #[service]

 └── sub(&self, SubRequest) -> Result<SubResponse, RpcError>

-The serve() method is particularly useful: it consumes the server, spawns a background task per method that loops on recv_with_transport, and returns a ServerHandle that stops everything when dropped.
+The serve() method is particularly useful: it consumes the interface, spawns a background task per method that loops on recv(), and returns a ServerHandle that stops everything when dropped.
+The transport is bound at construction, so serve() only needs the handler and providers.